efric/jambajuice/notes-n-ref/hm_rules_to_prolog.md

-5) Lambda Rule?
+6. Instantiation in more detail?

-6) Fix operator???
+7. Fix operator???